octodrome/chess/README.md

-# Chess Web App
+# Chess

 ## Overview
-Welcome to the **Chess Web App**!
+Welcome to **Chess**!
 This project started as a **proof of concept**, aimed at exploring the entire development pipeline—from frontend to backend and DevOps.
 The goal is to build a fully functional online chess game, combining real-world chess mechanics with modern web technologies.

 Users can seamlessly play chess directly in their browser, either against an AI opponent or in real-time with friends.